 In order for us to constantly improve the service we deliver to our customers, we undertake a sample selection of surveys after case closure.
 If you are contacted by the Council's Customer Contact Centre I would be grateful if you would engage in the process as your views are extremely important to us.

-If you remain unhappy with how the council has dealt with your concerns you can make a complaint.
-If you remain unhappy with how the council and its partners have dealt with your concerns you may be abble to activate the Community Trigger.
+Finally, if you are still unhappy you may also with to consider making a formal complaint.
+If you remain unhappy with how the council and its partners have dealt with your concerns you may be able to activate the Community Trigger.